·

 verb “pass”

-pass; he passes; past passed, part. passed; ger. passing
+infinitive pass; he passes; past tense passed; past part. passed; ger. passing

 1. to give something to someone